cterdam/codint/README.md

 Flags are parsed in the `readFlags(workDir)` function in `testtemplate.py`, and are passed to individual `test_languageName` functions to influence specific test routines.
 Add customized compile/test commands there, or elsewhere as seen fit.
 Be sure to expand every language-specific test function to account for the new flag.

 ### Other functionalities to contribute

 - List language-specific and problem-specific stats (How many problems are solved in this many languages?)
 Look into `setup.sh`.

+- Package boilerplate testing function for each language, shortening each testing function

+- Allow different solutions and test cases to carry textual names